zainabch123/html-boolean-image-grid/README.md

 - Create a second page that will be linked to each card.
 This is called a detail page and should contain the same image as the card, plus some other descriptive content.
 - It should have as well the same header and proper navigation in between pages.

+## Challenge 3
+- Add a logo in the top right corner of each card (found in the assets folder)